patrikx3/redis-ui/README.md

     * the search keys includes a string in the key
 * From 320px width, it is supposed to be 100% responsive

-# Start up with Electron

-Please check out the releases section.

 # Start up with a server or via a browser and NodeJs/NPM
 [Start up with a server readme](artifacts/readme/start-up-server.md)